 Key points for selected other craft occupations

-- Approximately 55% of persons employed in the selected occupations held higher secondary/FET qualifications, exceeding the national average of 39%; however, almost 30% of persons held third level qualifications — considerably below the national average of 45%; although the overall share of third level graduates was relatively low, the share varied across occupations; at 90% with third level, computer repair and maintenance engineers (categorised within electrical & electronic crafts-workers) had one of the highest shares among skilled trades in the national workforce, in contrast, only 12% of the workforce of butchers, fishmongers and related trades were third level graduates
+- Approximately 57% of all persons employed in the selected occupations held higher secondary/FET qualifications, exceeding the national average of 38%; however, 26% held third level qualifications — considerably below the national average of 46%; the share of third level graduates varied across the occupations, almost 40% of those employed in electrical/electronic trades held third level qualifications